frictious/nuaite-learning/README.md

 An E-Learning portal built for Njala University Association of IT Students, as a final year project I developed it as a means of improving myself.

-The project has both front-end for the end users/students, and back-end for admin.
+The project has both front-end users/students interface, and dashboard for admin.

 A single login system seperated by a "role" property was used as a means of identifying an admin, and or student.